 Andy Ellis is Akamai’s Chief Security Officer, governing the safety, resilience and compliance of its planetary-scale network.
 He is the designer of several critical Akamai technologies, including its secure TLS acceleration network and many of the core components of the company’s web security solutions.
 Ellis is a frequent speaker on issues of Internet security, safety and risk management, has participated in the FCC-CSRIC and NIAC, and is an affiliate of Harvard’s Berkman-Klein Center on Internet & Society.
 He is a graduate of MIT and a former US Air Force officer, the recipient of the CSO Compass Award, the Air Force Commendation Medal, the Wine Spectator Award of Excellence, and the Spirit of Disneyland Award.

-Michael Coates is the Chief Information Security Officer at Twitter.
-He leads Twitter’s security program across all elements of information security.
+Michael Coates is the former Chief Information Security Officer at Twitter.
+He headed Twitter’s security program across all elements of information security.
 Coates was Chairman and is a current member of the global board of directors for OWASP, the largest open source application security community.
 Prior to 2015, he was Director of Product Security at Shape and worked with an amazing team to drastically change the way organizations defend against modern application attacks.
 From 2010 through 2013 Coates was at Mozilla where he built and lead the security assurance program to protect nearly half a billion Firefox users, and Mozilla web applications and infrastructure.
 Prior to 2010 he maintained a diverse set of technical security roles assessing the security posture of banks, governments and enterprises.

 Richard Rushing is the Chief Information Security Officer for Motorola Mobility LLC.
 Richard participates in corporate, community, private, and government security councils and working groups, setting standards, policiesM, and solutions for current and emerging security issues.
 As Chief Information Security Officer for Motorola Mobility, he has led the organization’s security effort by developing an international team to tackle targeted attacks, cyber-crime, and emerging threats to mobile devices.
 He has organized, developed, and deployed practices, tools, and techniques to protect the enterprise’s intellectual property worldwide.
 A much-in-demand international speaker on information security, Richard has spoken at many of the leading security conferences and seminars around the world.